ajRiverav/ai-battleship-player/README.md

 ## OVERVIEW

 I would like to assemble a group of people interested in building an artificially intelligent Battleship player trained using Deep Reinforcement Learning (RL).
 The motivation comes from a desire to observe how an AI player develops strategies that a human could form on its own.
-For example, it is common for humants to "fire" shots near previous hits of an unsunk ship.
+For example, it is common for humants to "fire" shots near previous hits of an floating ship.
 It would be interesting to see if the AI player can "learn" this.
 I would like to develop the player from end-to-end, as a team.
 Check out the tasks section to see what are the things I will be doing.

 ## GOALS